daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 -  Consumption of additional units of the good involves zero marginal social cost of production.
 (E.g., if we had produced a film but restricted it to subscribers, the marginal social cost of letting the whole world download it is essentially zero; the exclusion would take us away from the 'utility frontier')

-Q: think of some examples.
+\textcolor{blue}{Q: think of some examples.}

-*Note:*
+\textcolor{red}{Be careful to consider:}

-In market economies, private suppliers provide the majority of goods and services to consumers.
+>In market economies, private suppliers provide the majority of goods and services to consumers.
 However, certain goods are publicly provided.
 These include for example defense, education, and health.
 Why does the government instead of the market provide these goods?
 Which characteristics differentiate goods that are privately provided from goods that are publicly provided?
 How do we define public goods?
 The terminology might induce the conclusion that 'public goods are good that are publicly provided as opposed to private goods which are privately provided.'
 This conclusion is simply WRONG!
-The public or private nature of the good is an intrinsic characteristic of goods that is not related to the provider of the good
-Hence, it may well be that the state provides a private good or that the market provides a public good.
+The public or private nature of the good is an intrinsic characteristic of goods that is not related to the provider of the good Hence, it may well be that the state provides a private good or that the market provides a public good.^[reference to quote needed]

 \includegraphics[height=2.5in]{picsfigs/pubgoodspic.png}